 Students from Washington, D.C., should apply for the DC Tuition Assistance Grant, offered through the Office of the State Superintendent of Education.

-Aid is available for students taking at least six credits during the summer term.
+Summer aid is available for students typically taking at least six credits.

-If you want to receive any kind of aid, you must submit your FAFSA, Maritime's supplemental summer aid application, and, if applicable, complete loan applications.
+If you want to receive federal aid, you must submit your FAFSA and file Maritime's supplemental summer aid application.

-Graduate students and/or parents who wish to borrow a PLUS loan should complete the application online and indicate the term(s) for which the loan should apply.
-To ensure students receive sufficient funding, we recommend they request a summer loan application, separate from the fall/spring application.
+Graduate students or parents who wish to borrow a PLUS loan should complete the PLUS application and indicate the term(s) for which the loan should apply.
+To ensure students receive sufficient funding, we recommend a PLUS loan application for summer only and, if applicable, another loan application for fall/spring.

 Students who wish to borrow a private loan should complete all requirements with their lender and indicate the term(s) for which the loan should apply.